 For instance, maybe a store wants to send out a promotion to loyal customers who have made at least three purchases over a certain dollar amount in the past.

-Order Tagger can backdate tag any orders that match that criteria.
+SC Order Tags & Flows can backdate tag any orders that match that criteria.
 A merchant can take those tagged orders and trigger a custom promo email or text to be sent to all relevant parties (via whatever third party application the brand uses for email marketing).

 A flexible automated workflow relies on customized criteria for tags (both static and dynamic).